anmol-1010/snakeGameJS/README.md

 - GNU General Public License v3.0 allows us to grant an author a patent when the code is distributed.
 - However, if we use MIT license, it doesn't discuss patents.

---this is the update in readme.md file that is required as asked in the last question.